 1½ oz Water

 1 Tsp Fructose*

 Instructions: Combine in a glass with ice, stir and enjoy.

 This is a very pleasant summer drink.
 Nicely acidic, balanced sweetness and no perceivable acetic acid smell.
-It was so good, my wife, Caroline, chugged it back, slammed the glass on the "bar" and ordered up a second.
-No joke.

 * If you don’t have fructose, you can use 1½ to 2 teaspoons of normal table sugar (sucrose).